Proudly Serving Alberta. Book a FREE call with us.

 Building a strong dog attack case involves a thorough investigation, collection and review of relevant documents, determining whether a dog owner has insurance coverage, and proving your losses.

-Our dog bite/attack lawyers can assist with all steps of the investigation and litigation and fight for compensation you deserve.
+Our dog bite/attack lawyers can assist with all steps of the investigation and litigation and fight for the compensation you deserve.
 Focus on your recovery and health while we handle the legal side of things – our phone lines are open 24/7 as well as our live chat agents.
-Reach out to us to book you free consultation today.
+Reach out to us to book your free consultation today.

 What happens to dogs after a dog bite/attack is reported?

 In accordance with the province’s Dangerous Dogs Act, a court may issue various fines and penalties to dog owners after a bite or attack incident.
 For example, a court may order a dog owner to keep their dog muzzled in public places.
-In the most serious cases a dog may be euthanized by court order.
+In the most serious cases, a dog may be euthanized by court order.

 While issuing fines or penalties may help victims obtain a sense of emotional closure, it does nothing to compensate injured victims for financial and non-financial losses they may have incurred.